alexanch/alexanch.github.io/index.md

 tags: [Jekyll, theme, responsive, blog, template]
 ---

-My name is Oleksandr, I am an ML engineer currently developing a web app for visual search/match of clothing in Paris.
+My name is Oleksandr, working at 7 Sensing Software as a ML engineer.
+My daily tasks include:  <br />
-<br /><br />
+• Solving Computational photography challenges <br />
+• Architecting, building, developing, scaling ML and Computer Vision systems <br />
+• Opimising soluion performance for Mobile and Edge Devices (GPU / NPU / TPU) and Micro-service architectures (e.g., Docker, Kubernetes)<br />

-I have 2 years of experience working on a range of computer vison tasks applying classical ML and DL, from research to production.
+I have 3.5 years of experience working on a range of computer vison tasks applying classical ML and DL, from research to production.
 <br /><br />
 Originally coming from an Applied Physics background, I found my passion for ML/DL and CS during my studies at [Erasmus + Joint Master Degree COSI (Color in Science and Industry)](https://cosi-master.eu/cosi-master-degree/).
 The program is focused on a strong collaboration with research institutions and industrial partners in ML and imaging field.
 <br /><br />